Many clients ask: “Why do you use hair tests instead of blood tests?”

 If your goal is to understand energy, stress, and detox patterns, HTMA dives deeper — right into the tissues where the real story lives.

-Order your Hair Tissue Mineral Analysis (HTMA) and discover what your minerals say about your energy, stress, and detox capacity.
+→ Order your Hair Tissue Mineral Analysis (HTMA)

 References